-Most pins of the EFR32 are routed from the radio board to breakout pads at the top and bottom edges of the Wireless STK Mainboard.
+Most of the EFR32 pins are routed from the radio board to breakout pads at the top and bottom edges of the mainboard.
 A 2.54 mm pitch pin header can be soldered on for easy access to the pins.
-The figure below shows you how the pins of the EFR32 map to the pin numbers printed on the breakout pads.
-To see the available functions on each, refer to the data sheet for EFR32ZG23B010F512IM48.
+The figures below show how the pins of the EFR32 map to the pin numbers printed on the breakout pads on the Wireless Pro Kit Mainboard (BRD4002A) and the Wireless STK Mainboard (BRD4001A).
+To see the available functions on each pin, refer to the data sheet for EFR32MG24B220F1536IM48.